annargrs/blog/_posts/2020/2020-07-15-anonymity.markdown

 > Obviously, we care about more than just fairness.
 Experiments supporting double-blind reviewing need to establish that the treatment (double-blind reviewing) is not only more fair than the control (traditional reviewing) but also more effective.
 Does the treatment accept better papers (with more potential for growth) than the control, or is treatment merely more random than the control?
 Thus far, most experiments (Tomkins, Zhang, and Heavlin 2017; Stelmakh, Shah, and Singh 2019) have more to say about fairness than effectiveness. {% cite Church_2020_Emerging_trends_Reviewing_reviewers_again %}

-I fully agree that the overall goal is to find papers with more scientific merit, rather than simply distribute acceptances evenly.
-However, if we accept that non-anonymous peer review is compromised by social biases, and different demographic groups have the same distribution of quality papers, then removing those biases would *improve* the overall quality of the program.
-For instance, if male and female first authors have the same ratio of high-quality papers, but the papers by women get systematically under-sampled - that means accepting more papers by men, even if they are in fact inferior.
+I fully agree that the overall goal is to find papers with more scientific merit - but that is precisely what we would achieve by mitigating social biases.
+If we accept that different demographic groups have approximately the same distribution of quality papers, then removing those biases would *improve* the overall quality of the program.
+For instance, if male and female first authors have the same ratio of high-quality papers, but the papers by women get systematically under-sampled - that means accepting more papers by men, even when they are in fact inferior.

 Furthermore, "potential for growth" means not only that the paper offers room for building on its ideas, but also that the community would do so.
-And that second part, once again, depends on more than just science.
+And that second part depends on more than just science.
 Consider at least the following factors:

 * The Matthew effect: the already-eminent scientists get disproportionate credit in cases of collaboration, or when the same discovery is made by independent teams {%cite Merton_1968_Matthew_Effect_in_Science_reward_and_communication_systems_of_science_are_considered %};
 * Post-publication PR, which is also easier for the big labs that have more resources to write blog posts and travel to give talks.
 They also receive many more  invitations to participate in panels and give talks.
 * How papers are received post-publication is still at least partly influenced by the same unconscious biases discussed above.
 Campaigns like <a href="https://twitter.com/intent/tweet?button_hashtag=CiteBlackWomen&ref_src=twsrc%5Etfw" class="twitter-hashtag-button" data-show-count="false">#CiteBlackWomen</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> are a response to an unfortunate reality.
 And here's a recent bit of evidence very close to home: preliminary analysis by Yoav Goldberg suggests that the talks by the authors with Chinese-sounding names [were viewed less often](https://twitter.com/yoavgo/status/1282700056211202049?s=20) in the online ACL 2020.

-All of that means that even if a paper from an unknown lab and/or underrepresented community gets published at ACL, it will likely not make such a big splash as one with a similarly good idea, but coming from e.g. Stanford -- and that means that fewer people will adopt and build upon its results.
+All of that means that even if a great idea from an unknown lab and/or underrepresented community gets published at ACL, it might not make as big a splash as it deserves.
+That means that fewer people will adopt and build upon its results.
 Hence the "potential for growth" was never going to be the same.

 Granted, we do not know exactly how full anonymity would change our conference programs, but here's what we do know: